Automated Lensing Learner: Automated Strong Lensing Identification with a Computer Vision Technique: Methodology

 \subsubsection{Modeling Images of the Source Galaxies}

-The background source galaxies come from a set of detailed images of low-redshift bright galaxies ($z\sim0.45$) that have been extracted from mosaics produced by the CANDELS team \citep{grogin_etal11,koekemoer_etal11} and selected from the CANDELS UDS catalog \citep{galametz_etal13}.
-We rescale these background source galaxies, set the source redshift to $z_s=2$, and select source positions near caustics of the lensing system.
+The background source galaxies come from a set of detailed images of low-redshift bright galaxies ($z\sim0.45$) that have been extracted from mosaics produced by the CANDELS team \citep{groginetal11,koekemoeretal11} and selected from the CANDELS UDS catalog \citep{galametzetal13}.
+For these source images, we use the F606W band, which is the closest filter available in CANDELS data to the g-band of LSST.
+We rescale these background source galaxies to artificially redshift the sources to $z_s=2$, and select source positions near caustics of the lensing system.
+The rescaling involves a correction to both the size and magnitude corresponding to the change in cosmological distances with $z_s=2$.
+The rescaling did not involve a color adjustment, as our mock data is achromatic.

+We add the caveat that the selection function of our galaxies is biased as this sample is not complete.
+Here, we select bright large objects with apparent magnitude $<20$, and effective radius above 3~arcsec.
+We define an effective radius as the radius enclosing pixels with values above 3$\sigma$ of the background noise.
+While this leaves us with only 31 such sources, we leave a full exploration of the statistical bias of source galaxy distribution in training sets to future work.
+A thumbnail panel of 30 of these images is in Figure~\ref{fig:sources}, each annotated with the physical size of the galaxy at $z_s=2.0$.
+The physical sizes range from 1.3-3.93~$kpc/h$.

 The selected positions are within a $2''\times2''$ square box centered on the lens galaxy center of mass.
 We then fix the projected position of the lens galaxy at the center of the field of view for each image.

-We perform ray-tracing simulations using the modeled galaxy images and parameters.
+Next, we perform ray-tracing simulations using the modeled galaxy images and parameters.
 The lens galaxy, source galaxy, and parameters of the image simulations (i.e., $300 \times 300~{\rm pixels}^2$ with 0.03~arcsec/pixel for an HST-like image) are inputs to the simulation that produce ideal lensed images with the appropriate resolution.